appsigma/Explore-Lincoln/README.md

-Miwok App
+Explore Lincoln
 ===================================

-This app displays lists of vocabulary items for the user to learn the Miwok language.
+This app displays lists of popular attractions in the city of Lincoln, Nebraska.
-Used in a Udacity course in the Beginning Android Nanodegree.
+This project was completed for the Udacity Multi-Screen Apps course.

 Pre-requisites
 --------------